Grant Amato: Background

-Grant Amato was born on May 20, 1989, in Chuluota, Florida, to Chad and Margaret Ann Amato, the former a clinical pharmacist and the latter a senior operations manager.
+Grant Amato was born on May 20, 1989, in Orlando, Florida, to Chad Robert Amato, a clinical pharmacist, and Margaret Anne Amato (née Wade), a senior operations manager.
 He was raised in Chuluota along with his brother Cody, with whom he was close.
-His elder, half-brother Jason lived elsewhere.
+His elder half-brother Jason lived elsewhere.
 He went to Timber Creek High School, along with Cody, and they both joined the weightlifting team together after getting interested in health.
 Both Cody and Grant attended the University of Central Florida, where they attended nursing school together and then proceeded to pursue further studies to become nurse anesthetists.
-Cody graduated from his anesthesiology program while Grant dropped out, though Grant was able to find work at the hospital AdventHealth Orlando as a nurse.
+Cody graduated from his nurse anesthetist program while Grant dropped out, though Grant was able to find work at AdventHealth Orlando as a nurse.